codetricity/theta-linux/docs/index.md

-# RICOH THETA USB API For Jetson Nano
+# RICOH THETA Development on Linux

-Control the RICOH THETA from a Jetson Nano with a USB cable.
+Control and stream the RICOH THETA from a Linux computer like a Jetson Nano with a USB cable.

 ![header](images/banner.jpg)

 ## Overview

-You can stream 4K video from a RICOH THETA V or
+You can stream 4K video at 30fps with under 30ms latency from a RICOH THETA V or
 RICOH THETA Z1 over a USB cable to a Linux computer.

 Information on the setup and usage of Linux live